Fresh Kid Ice: 2006–2017: Reforming 2 Live Crew and final projects

 In 2010, Wong Won and 2 Live Crew were honorees at the 2010 7th VH1 Hip-Hop Honors.
 In August, Wong Won and Ross announced the pending release of an album named, Just Wanna Be Heard.

 In 2014, Wong Won and Ross released the single "Take It Off".
 Also, Wong Won and Ross made cameo appearances in the Flo Rida music video "G.D.F.R."
 That same year, the duo announced the pending release of a new 2 Live Crew studio album Turn Me On.
 Also that year, Wong Won and Ross reunited with Campbell for several performances.

 In 2015, Wong Won published his autobiography My Rise 2 Fame.
 The book chronicled Wong Won's journey from U.S. Air Force Airman to the Hip hop scene.

 On January 13, 2017, Wong Won released his final project, a compilation album named Breaking Glass Ceilings Volume 1.

 Health issues and death

 In 1988, shortly before the release of Move Somethin', Wong Won was involved in a near fatal car accident.
 His injuries included damage to his brachial plexus, which resulted in the loss of mobility in his left arm.
-Wong Won had a stroke in 2009 and 2010.
+Wong Won had two strokes in 2009 and 2010.

 On July 13, 2017, Wong Won died at the Miami VA Hospital.
+He was 53 years old.
 His death was attributed to cirrhosis of the liver.